m2jobe/AmazonScraper/README.rst

 Amazon crawler that scrapes product information based on an inputted product search string from another retailer to provide price comparison data

+The retailer being used to provide price comparison data is: http://www.jomashop.com/

 This crawler uses Scrapy_ and uses Splash_ to render javascript on the given page.
 Follow the guides below to set them up in your local environment.

 Splash runs in a docker container, see here for installation guide: Docker_